This website requires JavaScript.

 • Keyframe Interval: 2

-• CPU Usage Preset: Fater
+• CPU Usage Preset: Faster

 In the following sections, we will provide a step-by-step detailed guide on configuring OBS's best settings for recording.